Willowbrook State School

 Willowbrook State School was a state-supported institution for children with intellectual disabilities in the Willowbrook neighborhood of Staten Island in New York City, which operated from 1947 until 1987.

-The school was designed for 4,000, but by 1965 it had a population of 6,000.
+The school was designed for 4,000, but by 1965, it had a population of 6,000.
 At the time, it was the biggest state-run institution for people with mental disabilities in the United States.
-Living conditions at the school were crowded and filthy, and during its first decade of its operation outbreaks of hepatitis, primarily hepatitis A, were common.
+Living conditions at the school were crowded and filthy, and during its first decade of operation, outbreaks of hepatitis, primarily hepatitis A, were common.
 Medical researchers initially carried out research on the disease and its effects at the school, which was discontinued after public outcry.
 The conditions and questionable medical practices and experiments prompted US Senator Robert F. Kennedy to call it a "snake pit".
 The institution gained national infamy in 1972, when Geraldo Rivera did an exposé on the conditions there.
-Public outcry led to its closure in 1987, and to federal civil rights legislation protecting people with disabilities.
-A February 2020 New York Times investigation found that the alumni of Willowbrook continue to be abused in smaller group homes.
+Public opposition led to its closure in 1987, and to federal civil rights legislation protecting people with disabilities.
+A February 2020 New York Times investigation found that the survivors of Willowbrook continued to be abused in smaller group homes.

 A portion of the grounds and some of the buildings were incorporated into the campus of the College of Staten Island, which moved to Willowbrook in the early 1990s.
-Records and documentation relating to the experiences of the school residents and staff, and the activities of parents and caregivers who brought about the closure of the school are held by the College of Staten Island Library Archives.
+Records and documentation relating to the experiences of the school residents and staff, and the activities of parents and caregivers who brought about the closure of the school, are held by the College of Staten Island Library Archives.

 Construction and early conversion

-In 1938, plans were drawn up to build a facility for people who had an intellectual disability on 375 acre in the Willowbrook section of Staten Island.
-The residents didn’t want a facility of the sorts in the area because they feared an uptick in crime.
-Construction was completed in 1942, but instead of opening for its original purpose, it was converted into a United States Army hospital, and named Halloran General Hospital, after the late Colonel Paul Stacey Halloran.
-After World War II, proposals were introduced to turn the site over to the Veterans Administration, but in October 1947, the New York State Department of Mental Hygiene opened its facility there.
-Falling back on previous plans, they started admitting children and adults to the "school".
+In 1938, plans were drawn up to build a facility for people with intellectual disabilities on 375 acre in the Willowbrook section of Staten Island.
+The residents did not want a facility of the sort in the area, because they feared an uptick in crime.
+Construction was completed in 1942, but instead of opening for its original purpose, the facility was converted into a US Army hospital and named Halloran General Hospital, after the late Colonel Paul Stacey Halloran.
+Following World War II, proposals were introduced to turn the site over to the Veterans Administration, but in October 1947, the New York State Department of Mental Hygiene opened its facility there.
+Falling back on previous plans, they began admitting children and adults to the "school".
 The institution was named Willowbrook State School.